egamezmendez/egamezmendez/README.md

 - 👋 Hi, Erick Gamez-Mendez.
 - 👀 I’m interested in exercising, and spending time with my wife.
-- 🌱 I’m currently learning PostgreSQL.
+- 🌱 I’m currently learning the fundamentals of PostgreSQL.
 - 💞️ I’m looking to collaborate on projects related to Python, PostgreSQL, Excel.
 - 📫 How to reach me ...
-Erickgamezmendez@yahoo.com
+Erickgamezmendez@yahoo.com.
 - ⚡ Fun fact: I have been tased and pepper sprayed.
 (Police Academy purposes)

 <!---